 Background

-Great crested newt populations have been decreasing since the latter part of the twentieth century.
+Great crested newt (GCN) (Triturus cristatus) populations have been decreasing since the latter part of the twentieth century.
 Although there are many different factors, it is believed to be primarily due to habitat destruction and fragmentation.
 This has led to the great crested newt being internationally recognised as vulnerable, threatened or endangered within the 37 different European states that it currently occupies.

 Timing